 Inventorship is an often-overlooked aspect of patents, but it is very important - especially for emerging companies, which (given their limited employee structure) often engage outside contractors.
-It is crucial to have proper assignments executed by all employees as well as any outside contractors.
-Your patent counsel can help you in drafting all necessary assignment documents.
+It is crucial to have proper assignments executed by all inventors, employees as well as any outside contractors.
+A patent attorney can help you in drafting all necessary assignment documents.